Comdex/ZK-MultiSig/README.md

 - Update wallet staking delegation
 - Wallet contracts can be safely upgraded
 - Support third-party zkApps integrated wallet contract for authorization
+- All operations send events for later audit

 The Project consists of the following sub projects.